lapinek/platform-scripting/README.md

     }
 ```

-We will place the example scripts in the location denoted as `"&{idm.instance.dir}/script"`, which corresponds to the `/path/to/idm/script` in the running IDM container and the `/path/to/forgeops/docker/7.0/idm/script` directory will be our IDM staging area.
-You can navigate there and create or add `example.js` file with the following content:
+We will place the example scripts in the location denoted as `"&{idm.instance.dir}/script"`, which corresponds to `/path/to/idm/script` in the running IDM container and `/path/to/forgeops/docker/7.0/idm/script` directory will be our IDM staging area.
+You can navigate there and create `example.js` file with the following content:

 ```javascript
 (function () {